A $9-an-hour port-a-potty job helped her escape homelessness. Now she watches others struggle.

 Within weeks of her arrival, she signed up for the waiting list for housing, she says.
 But the thoughts of suicide continued.
 Once, during a police officer’s attempt to handcuff her outside the shelter and take her to a psych ward, Woudenberg says she felt confused and scared and kicked the officer in the shins.
 The incident resulted in a felony for assault, a charge that was later reduced to a misdemeanor.
 Still, finding work with an assault on her record proved difficult.

 Her first job was at a security guard at a sports arena.
-But after three months, Woudenberg got laid because of the pandemic.
+But after three months, Woudenberg got laid off because of the pandemic.
 Her second job was the port-a-potty job.

 The pay started out at $7.25 an hour, gradually building up to the current wage of $9 an hour, says Woudenberg’s boss, Ruthena Hensley, an employment supervisor at Advantage Services Inc. The nonprofit organization specializes in offering employment to people facing mental health and other life challenges.

-Note: An earlier version of this story misidentified Salt Lake Community College.
-This version has been corrected.